Updated

-An AB541 program (“AP”) is an alcohol awareness class that drivers must complete when:
+An AB541 program is an alcohol awareness class that you must complete when:

-- they received their first DUI within a 10-year period, and
+- you received your first DUI within a 10-year period, and

 Title 9 of the California Health and Safety Code sets forth the minimum curriculum for this program.
-In general, an AP must include (at minimum):
+In general, an AB541 program must include (at minimum):

 - an enrollment session,